Doctoral Program

 • Nature: Optional, depending on the availability of resources for this action.

-• Mobility: Funding for this activity comes from the university's own mobility funds, specific allocations from agreements and projects, and local and national external calls for proposals (see section 7.2: Provision of external resources and travel grants for conferences and stays at other centers).
-The Internal Quality Assurance System will be responsible for the procedures for the proper conduct of the mobility program (see section 8.1.3).
+• Mobility: Funding for this activity comes from the university's own mobility funds, specific allocations from agreements and projects, and external calls for proposals at the local and national levels.
+External resources and travel grants are also planned to support attendance at conferences and stays at other institutions.
+The Internal Quality Assurance System will be responsible for the procedures to ensure the proper implementation of mobility programs.

 Active participation in seminars organized by the academic committee of the doctoral program